grandma lu's vanilla anisette christmas cookies

 • Butter and sugar creamed until fluffy.

-Preheat oven to 350 degrees.
-In large bowl of stand mixer on high speed, cream butter and sugar until light and fluffy. (about 3 minutes)
+Preheat the oven to 350 degrees F. To make the cookies, cream the butter and sugar in the large bowl of a stand mixer on high speed, until light and fluffy (about 3 minutes).

 • Eggs, vanilla, and anisette added to the bowl.

-Next, add in eggs, 2 teaspoons pure vanilla and 1 teaspoon anisette.
+Add in the eggs, vanilla and anisette.
 Mix together.

 • Dry ingredients added to the batter.

-Reduce speed to low.
-Slowly add in flour, salt, and baking powder.
+Reduce the speed to low.
+Slowly add in the flour, salt, and baking powder.
 Mix until incorporated.

 • Scooping out the dough.

-Spoon out approximately 1 tablespoon each of dough.
+Spoon the dough out into approximately 1 tablespoon pieces.

 • Rolling the dough into a ball.